OpenNMT/OpenNMT-tf/README.md

 ## Model serving

-OpenNMT-tf can export models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
+OpenNMT-tf can export models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/) (see `examples/serving/nmt_client.py`).

 A model export contains all information required for inference: the graph definition, the weights, and external assets such as vocabulary files.
 The model is automatically exported at the end of the training or manually with the `export` run type.

 The expected inputs depend on the model.
 See the `_get_serving_input` methods of the inputters modules of your model to define the data that need to be fed.

-For example, because the Python function used in `tf.py_func` is not serialized in the graph, in-graph tokenization is not supported and text inputs are expected to be tokenized.
+Note: because the Python function used in `tf.py_func` is not serialized in the graph, in-graph tokenization is not supported and text inputs are expected to be tokenized.